chaosvolt/cdda-arcana-mod/GAME_BALANCE.md

 Every spell in the mod has what's known internally as a *Spell Rank*.
 This is an arbitrary measure of how powerful the spell is intended to be relative to other spells.
 While the number itself is selected based off what feels proper for the spell's intended role, its uses are more consistent, used to mathematically determine properties such as energy cost, damage, etc.

 You can see Spell Rank present in every spell, as the spell's difficulty rating is always ten times that number.
-For Magic Signs, a type of spell generally tied to a specific trait, the point cost of the associated mutation will also directly equal its Spell Rank.
+For Magic Signs, a type of spell generally tied to a specific trait, the point cost of the associated mutation will generally be half the spell's Spell Rank, rounded up if needed.
 Difficulty is so elevated to increase the experience points per cast to a reasonable amount, with the `NO_FAIL` spell flag used to make it have no impact on failure rate (spell failure also being unused in Arcana due to the tedium added by it).

 The three different types of spells in Arcana have different multipliers that use Spell Rank, and different degrees to which they scale up from level zero up to their maximum spell level.
 Spells in Arcana are generally mid to late game content, requiring effort to obtain unless you spent points to start with them (and that's only an option in scenarios specific to Arcana, or certain professions).